Delve.ai

 Any business must define its set of target buyers.
 Only then can a business move forward with effectively choosing marketing strategies, generating content for such buyers and promoting its products.

-Creating high-quality personas can unlock fresh opportunities for businesses to better relate to their prospective buyers, as well as unravel methods to efficiently preserve existing buyers.
+Creating a high-quality buyer persona can unlock fresh opportunities for businesses to better relate to their prospective buyers, as well as unravel methods to efficiently preserve existing buyers.
 It also assists with awareness of negative personas/profiles that you are marketing to.

 Buyer personas are fictional, composite profiles of genuine customers that the business wishes to acquire.
 In B2B scenarios, as multiple decision makers and influencers from different departments within a buying organization are often involved, more than one persona will have to be created.
 Attributes of these personas help to identify their needs/desires and provide ideas to interest them.